How to Train Your Pet Dog To Find You in a Emergency

 |She always knows where I am|

-This Family Disaster Dog lesson will tell you how to teach your family or any dog to find you during or after a natural disaster or emergency.
-A few of the search dog training books on the market recommend beginning training a search dog of any breed and trailing dogs to find their handler or owner first as a way to start the dog to do tracking and air scenting.
+This Family Disaster Dog lesson will tell you how to teach your family or any dog to find you during or after a natural disaster or emergency, and even if they manage to get out of the yard-something a hidden dog fence can prevent.

 While I’m sure this method works fine, I believe with many other search dog trainers that dogs naturally find or return to their handlers without any training and most of this lesson is apparent in all search dog training sessions if the handler pays attention or reads their dog then they will see the dog completing this lesson when the dog returns to them without being told.